giacomozanatta/sros2-policy-clustering/README.md

 # SROS2 Policy Clustering

 A tool to cluster SROS2 XML permission policies into security enclaves based on permission similarity and communication flows.
-This helps group ROS 2 nodes for enhanced security and operational efficiency.
+This helps group ROS2 nodes for enhanced security and operational efficiency.

 ---